-This comprehensive guide will take you through every step of how to grow Lion’s Mane, from understanding the mushroom to harvesting and storing it.
+There are mainly 2 ways to grow lion's mane mushrooms, either growing them in bags or logs.
+Regardless of which way you prefer, this comprehensive guide will take you through every step of growing Lion’s Mane, both indoors and outdoors, from understanding the mushroom to growing, harvesting, and storing it.

 Before we dive into the details, here’s a quick overview of what you’ll find in this guide: